craigschlegel/registrations-for-the-events-calendar/readme.txt

 = UNRELEASED =
 * New: Added PHP hook "rtec_email_approved_for_registration" to allow customizations in what email addresses can register for an event.
 * Tweak: If a browser auto fill adds input to the spam honeypot field, the person filling out the form will see a button to confirm that they are not a spam bot.
+* Tweak: Hovering over the green user icon on the registrations tab will explain that the registration was from a logged-in user.
 * Fix: Label and HTML class of the spam honeypot elements in the form were changed from "Address" to "Comments" to help prevent browsers from auto filling it.

 = 2.6.2 =